crystaldba/postgres-mcp/README.md

 - **Index Tuning**.
   Ensure your SQL queries run efficiently and return quickly.
   Find tuning targets, validate AI-generated suggestions, or generate candidates using classical index optimization algorithms.
-  Simulate how Postgres will after adding indexes using the explain plans together with [hypothetical indexes](https://hypopg.readthedocs.io/).
+  Simulate how Postgres will perform after adding indexes using the explain plans together with [hypothetical indexes](https://hypopg.readthedocs.io/).

 - **Schema Information**.
   Help your AI Agent generate SQL reliably and successfully with detailed schema information of your database objects—including tables, views, sequences, stored procedures, and triggers.